-Newport Street Gallery will present ‘Parasites’ a solo exhibition by Berlin-based artist Martin Eder, featuring major new paintings alongside work spanning over a decade of the artist’s career, from 26 September 2018.
+Newport Street Gallery presents ‘Parasites’ a solo exhibition by Berlin-based artist Martin Eder, featuring major new paintings alongside work spanning over a decade of the artist’s career.

 Eder’s paintings examine beauty and ugliness, depicting kittens and wide-eyed puppies alongside uncompromising nudes and more sinister and surreal encounters.
 Featuring over forty works, the exhibition is Eder’s largest solo show to date.